-A Sullen Rush And Roar.Every aspect of the production is mesmerizing, and even when one isn’t sure what the hell is going on exactly in the story it’s impossible to turn away or become uninterested.
-The strangeness of the circumstances of the events on screen are more than enough to hook, but the impeccable score and beautiful cinematography simply absorb the viewer like some filmmakers only dream of.
+A Sullen Rush And Roar.Every aspect of the production is mesmerizing.
+Even if you aren't sure what's going on in the story, it’s impossible to turn away or become uninterested.
+The strangeness of the circumstances of the events on screen is more than enough to hook.
+The impeccable score and beautiful cinematography absorb the viewer like some filmmakers can only dream of.
 It’s an experience that’s hard to pin down and will likely change from viewing to viewing.
-At first one might be hypnotized and confused, piecing together the dots to figure out what it all means.
-Next one might be moved to tears at the beauty and emotion on display, and at times one might question why tears are being shed in the first place.
-It’s a mysterious and miraculous thing.
+At first, you could be hypnotized and confused, piecing together the dots to figure out what it all means.
+You could be moved to tears at the beauty and emotion on display, and at times question why you're crying in the first place — it’s a mysterious and miraculous thing.

 Worms And Pigs and Who We Are.The story is simple, abstract, and grand all at once.
 The root of the tale seems to be mostly about individuality: what makes a person who they are?
-If you strip away everything from a person’s life, what makes them who they are when the dust settles and they begin to put the fragments back together?
-And when it comes to love, being in a relationship, what sets both parts of the pair a part?
+If you strip away everything from a person’s life — what makes them who they are when the dust settles, and they begin to put the fragments back together?
+And when it comes to love, being in a relationship, what sets both parts of the pair apart?
 What makes each of us an individual within a couple?
 When does the illusion of individuality start to crumble away, and if it does, why?
-Mind you, these are some of the simpler questions the film puts forth.
+Those are just some of the simpler questions the film puts forth.